 The College will take a positive approach to collecting contributions from parents or carers of students.
 In particular, the College will highlight the benefits to students if all parents or carers meet their contributions.
 The College will actively seek full payment of charges.

-- In 2023 four statements will be directly emailed to the fee biller.
+- In 2024 statements will be directly emailed to the fee biller.

 - Outstanding charges are rolled over to the student’s record in the following year.